blackmann/blackmann.github.io_2022-23/blog/2022-05-29-advise-to-my-brother.md

 > Ideas came from Sci-fi movies too.
 I would pay attention to the cool stuff, draw them later and imagine
 > the process it would involve to make them.
 (I knew zero about computers at this time - never held one.)

-I don't remember the name<sup>1</sup> of this friend of mine, but he was definitely smarter and ambitious than I was.
+I don't remember the name<sup>1</sup> of this friend of mine, but he was definitely smarter and more ambitious than I was.
-I don't know where he is right now but where I am now is an evidence of the impact of having good friendships.
+I don't know where he is right now but where I am now is evidence of the impact of having good friendships.

-So I encouraged my brother to make good friends especially with people better than him.
+So I encouraged my brother to make good friends, especially with people better than him.
 There's this saying - _when you're among three idiots, you become the fourth idiot and if you're among 3 smart people, you become the fourth smart person_.